 Court Admissions

-Adrian earned his J.D. from The Ohio State University Moritz College of Law in 1986.
-He is an active member of Taft's Public Law, Education - Litigation, Employment Law, School Public Finance, and Labor and Employment Litigation practice groups.
-He focuses his practice on private sector clients' issues, including equal employment opportunity litigation, wage-hour problems, employment of the disabled, federal housing, and other labor matters.
+Adrian earned his J.D. from the The Ohio State University Moritz College of Law in 1986.
+He is an active member of Taft’s Public Law, Education – Litigation, Employment Law, School Public Finance, and Labor and Employment Litigation practice groups.
+His practice focuses on private sector client issues, including equal employment opportunity litigation, wage-hour matters, employment of the disabled, federal housing, and other labor matters.
 He also represents school districts in contract negotiations, grievance arbitration, litigation, education of the disabled, and employment discrimination matters.
-He is named as one of the “500 Most Influential Leaders in Cleveland” by Cleveland Magazine (2021-2024).
-In 2023, he was named a “Living Legacy” Award Honoree by the Cleveland Metropolitan Bar Association.
-He is also honored as a 2022 “Notable in Law” by Crain’s Cleveland Business and recognized as a 2022 “Trailblazer” honoree by the Norman S. Minor Bar Association.

 Depth and variation describe the public finance practice of John over the past 30 years.
 He has participated in traditional issue, economic development, and health care transactions and served as bond, underwriter, disclosure, and bank counsel for the issuance of tax-exempt and taxable bonds, notes and lease obligations in transactions throughout Ohio and Kentucky.